GovTechSG/seed-documentation/faqs/common-issues-while-onboarding-using-macos.md

-# Common onboarding questions for macOS users
+# Onboarding FAQ

 <details>
-  <summary>1.
-What should I do if profile installation fails while installing the management profile?</summary>
+  <summary>What should I do if profile installation fails while installing the management profile?</summary>

 <!--<kbd>![profile-installation-failed](images/onboarding-for-macos/profile-installation-failed.png)</kbd>-->